-The needs, abilities and goals of each student are considered important.
+The needs, abilities and goals of each student are

+considered important.
 The focus is on creating an educational program for the individual rather than squeezing or stretching the individual to fit an "educational mold."

-The Dallas County Community Colleges and the Bill J. Priest Institute for Economic Development are teaching, learning, community-building institutions.
+The Dallas County Community Colleges and the Bill J. Priest Institute for Economic Development are teaching, learning, communitybuilding institutions.
 To fulfill the public trust the DCCCD:

-- offers a student guarantee to the institutions and employers receiving its graduates; - measures its collective and individual behaviors against a code of ethics and a statement of organizational values; - makes decisions through a line organizational structure which receives input from those most affected by the decisions; - · strives to provide its services with revenues of - -no more than 20% from student tuition - -no more than 30% from local taxes; and - -a minimum of 50% from the State: - · seeks to maintain the highest possible credit ratings; - views itself as a team player in the local community of educators, business people, elected officials and other community leaders; and - sees its role as a weaver of a seamless fabric of educational opportunity for the people of Dallas County. - As a major employer, the DCCCD: follows open search procedures which solicit the best available candidates for positions and which will provide a balanced workforce which reflects the ethnic composition of the adult workforce in Dallas County; - involves those most directly affected by hiring decisions in the candidate review process; and - seeks to assure that competent performers do not lose real compensation through inflation.
+- Offers a student guarantee to the institutions and employers receiving its graduates; - Measures its collective and individual behaviors against a code of ethics and a statement of organizational values; - Makes decisions through a line organizational structure which receives input from those most affected by the decisions: - · Strives to provide its services with revenues of - No more than 20% from student tuition; - No more than 30% from local taxes; and - A minimum of 50% from the State: - Seeks to maintain the highest possible credit ratings; - Views itself as a team player in the local community of educators, business people, elected officials and other community leaders; and - Sees its role as a weaver of a seamless fabric of educational opportunity for the people of Dallas County; - As a major employer, the DCCCD: follows open search - procedures which solicit the best available candidates for positions and which will provide a balanced workforce that reflects the ethnic composition of the adult workforce in Dallas County; - Involves those most directly affected by hiring decisions in the candidate review process; and - Seeks to assure that competent performers do not lose real compensation through inflation.